oss-slu/Congestion-control-emulator/README.md

 ```

+## Metrics

+Three metrics are used to test the accuracy of the model:

+1. Mean Squared Error (MSE):
+MSE measures the average squared difference between the predicted values and the actual values.
+A lower MSE indicates better model performance.
+However, since the errors are squared, MSE is sensitive to outliers and larger errors have a disproportionally larger impact on the overall metric.
+Formula: MSE = (1/n) * Σ(actual_i - predicted_i)^2

+2. Root Mean Squared Error (RMSE):
+RMSE is the square root of MSE.
+It is also a measure of the average difference between predicted and actual values, but it is in the same unit as the target variable, making it more interpretable.
+Like MSE, a lower RMSE value indicates better model performance.
+RMSE is sensitive to outliers, similar to MSE.
+Formula: RMSE = √(MSE)

+3. Mean Absolute Error (MAE):
+MAE is the average of the absolute differences between the predicted and actual values.
+It measures the average magnitude of the errors in the predictions without considering their direction.
+Unlike MSE and RMSE, MAE is not sensitive to outliers, as it does not square the errors.
+A lower MAE value indicates better model performance.

+All 3 are printed at the end of the script

 ## State of the LSTM

 At present, the LSTM model performs well on a limited number of trace files, such as Verizon LTE and T-Mobile LTE.
 To improve the model's performance, several adjustments have been experimented with, including: